ed6095-web/ed6095-web/README.md

 </p>

 <p align="center">
-I focus on building real things with code — not just learning syntax.<br>
+I focus on building real things with code — not just learning syntax.
 Interested in clean logic, scalable systems, and products that actually work.
 </p>